tango-controls/tango-doc/source/installation/amazon-cloud.rst

         ip-172-31-29-94.eu-central-1.compute.internal:10000

-    (*Note:* NO spaces or quotes otherwise it won't work!)
+    .. note::  NO spaces or quotes otherwise it won't work!

     6. click on the refresh button to the right of the TANGO_HOST field
     7. login as user=tango-cs and pw=tango when prompted

-    (*Note:* if you do not get a new prompt for user name and pwd from the host *ec2-35-156-147-163.eu-central-1.compute.amazonaws.com* then the WebApp is down and it won't work)
+    .. note::  If you do not get a new prompt for user name and pwd from the host *ec2-35-156-147-163.eu-central-1.compute.amazonaws.com* then the WebApp is down and it won't work.

     8. expand the tree of devices at the top left of the application